Congratulations to a UON Bright Spark

 As a finalist Dakshina took part in three days of competition training where she received coaching on pitching to a live audience, performance and media training.
 All of these will be put to use when she presents her pitch in the final being held on Wednesday 3 June in Sydney.
 The final is open to the public and you can purchase tickets at the Bright Sparks website.

 "I want to work towards a world where safe legal technology tools will help people with their everyday legal problems."

-Dakshina will also be launching a Pozible crowdfunding campaign on Monday 1 June.
-This campaign will be to sponsor a trip to the New York Legal Tech show and to attend seminars and workshops organised by Reinvent Law Laboratory.
+Dakshina has launchied a Pozible crowdfunding campaign.
+This campaign is to sponsor a trip to the New York Legal Tech show and to attend seminars and workshops organised by Reinvent Law Laboratory.

 - True extent of colonial frontier massacres revealed as new sites added to interactive map